grvdshwl/Books-Summary/Rich Dad Poor Dad.md

 Overcome Arrogance - When you know you are ignorant in a subject, start educating yourself by finding an expert in the field or a book on the subject.

+## Lesson 8 :Getting Started

+1. Find a reason greater than reality: the power of spirit :

+I will list a few: first, the “don’t wants,” for they create the “wants.”
+I don’t want to work all my life.
+I don’t want what my parents aspired for, which was job security and a house in the suburbs.
+I don’t like being an employee.
+I want to be free to travel the world and live in the lifestyle I love.
+I want to be young when I do this.
+I wantto simply be free.
+I want control over my time and my life.

+2. Make daily choices: the power of choice

+It's your choice what you need to do with your time.

+3. Choose friends carefully: the power of association

+WARNING: Don’t listen to poor or frightened people.
+I have such friends, and while I love them dearly, they are the Chicken Littles of life.
+To them, when it comes to money, especially investments, it’s always, “The sky is falling!
+The sky is falling!”
+They can always tell you why something won’t work.
+The problem is that people listen to them.
+But people who blindly accept doom-and-gloom information are also Chicken Littles.
+As that old saying goes, “Birds of a feather flock together.”

+4. Pay yourself first: the power of self-discipline

+5.Pay your brokers well: the power of good advice

+6.Be an Indian giver: the power of getting something for nothing

+For example, I found a small condominium that was in foreclosure a few blocks from where I lived.
+The bank wanted $60,000, and I submitted a bid for $50,000, which they took, simply because, along with my bid, was a cashier’s check for $50,000.
+They realized I was serious.
+Most investors would say, “Aren’t you tying up a lot of cash?
+Would it not be better to get a loan on it?”
+The answer is, “Not in this case.”
+My investment company uses this condominium as a vacation rental in the winter months when the “snowbirds” come to Arizona.
+It rents for $2,500 a month for four months out of the year.
+For rental during the off-season, it rents for only $1,000 a month.
+I had my money back in about three years.
+Now I own this asset, which pumps money out for me, month in and month out.

+7.Use assets to buy luxuries: the power of focus

+8. Choose heroes: the power of myth

+9. Teach and you shall receive: the power of giving

+If I could leave one single idea with you, it is that idea.
+Whenever you feel short or in need of something, give what you want first and it will come back in buckets.
+That is true for money, a smile, love, or friendship.
+I know it is often the last thing a person may want to do, but it has always worked for me.
+I trust that the principle of reciprocity is true, and I give what I want.
+I want money, so I give money, and it comes back in multiples.
+I want sales, so I help someone else sell something, and sales come to me.
+I want contacts, and I help someone else get contacts.
+Like magic, contacts come to me.
+I heard a saying years ago that went: “God does not need to receive, but humans need to give.”

+It reminds me of the story of the guy sitting with firewood in his arms on a cold, freezing night.
+He is yelling at the pot-bellied stove, “When you give me some heat, then I’ll put some wood in you!”
+And when it comes to money, love, happiness, sales, and contacts, all one needs to remember is to give first.